Work & Society

 The Importance of Shoe Etiquette

-- Remove Outdoor Shoes: Take off your outdoor shoes and place them neatly in a designated locker or on a shelf.
+• Remove outdoor shoes: Take off your outdoor shoes and place them neatly in the designated area.
+If staff guide you, follow their instructions.

 Inside the School Building

-Once inside, your behavior should continue to reflect respect for the learning environment.
-Japanese schools are typically quiet during class hours, so maintain a low voice and avoid unnecessary noise as you move through corridors.
-If you need assistance, politely approach a staff member or teacher; avoid interrupting classes or students directly.
+Once inside, your behavior should reflect respect for the learning environment.
+Japanese schools are usually quiet during class time, so keep your voice low and avoid unnecessary noise in corridors, offices, and classroom areas.

 Common Etiquette Mistakes to Avoid

-- Noisy Behavior: Loud talking, laughing, or shouting is generally frowned upon in a school setting.
+• Noisy behavior: Loud talking, laughing, shouting, or running in corridors can feel disruptive in a school setting.

 Your Questions Answered (FAQ)